 This course will provide a foundational understanding of consulting psychology and the ethical practice of consulting psychology.
-It will focus on both the most current literature and applied experiences of presenter.
-There may be potential limitations of not including additional resources, given limited time of presentation.
+It will focus on both the most current literature and the applied experiences of the presenter.
+There may be potential limitations in the amount of resources provided, given the limited time of presentation.

-- Describe fundamentals of Consulting Psychology at the individual, group, and organizational level.
+- Attendees will be able to describe the fundamentals of Consulting Psychology at the individual, group, and organizational level.

-- Discuss increased awareness of varying levels of ethical challenges as a consulting psychologist.
+- Attendees will be able to demonstrate an increased awareness of the varying levels of ethical challenges as a consulting psychologist.

-- To identify core competencies of effective consultation.
+- Attendees will be able to identify the core competencies of effective consultation.

-- To describe the application of Appreciative Inquiry as an approach to consultation.
+- Attendees will be able to describe the application of Appreciative Inquiry as an approach to consultation.

-Karen Shipley, Psy.D. is a licensed clinical psychologist who has approximately 25 years of experience in the mental health field.
-Dr. Shipley has been employed as a psychological consultant for individual, group, and organizational levels for over 5 years.
+Karen Shipley, Psy.D. is a licensed clinical psychologist who has approximately twenty-five years of experience in the mental health field.
+Dr. Shipley has been employed as a psychological consultant at the individual, group, and organizational levels for over five years.
 She currently provides psychotherapy and psychological assessment services to children, adolescents, and adults in an outpatient setting.
-Dr. Shipley has practiced as a DBT individual and group therapist, primarily with adolescents and caregivers who engage in self-harm behaviors, such as disordered eating, for more than 10 years.
+Dr. Shipley has also practiced as a DBT individual and group therapist, primarily with adolescents and caregivers who engage in self-harm behaviors, such as disordered eating, for more than 10 years.